Main

 lemonade.

-the shed where cyclists can spend the night.
 After all that we started on our goodbyes

 -- it was well after noon and we had only covered 20 of the 75